shaaanuu/endernote-web/README.md

 http://localhost:3000
 ```

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](https://github.com/shaaanuu/Endernote/blob/main/CONTRIBUTING.md) for details on how to get started.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/shaaanuu/Endernote/blob/main/LICENSE) file for details.

 ## Acknowledgements